noahmkhan/PythonProjects/README.md

 # Firework Simulator
 USER INPUT

-Pyro is the main file to be run in an IDE.
+Pyro is the main file to be run in the zip file.
 It was originally written using the PyCharm IDE.
 The program can receive user input in real time.
 The program responds to the arrow keys or the wheel on the mouse.

 Functionality: